kc101010/Research-Improving-Device-Drivers/HonoursProject/Hons.md

 ----
 ## Research Questions

++  Can applying Rust improve reliability of Linux Device Drivers?

 ### Like
 + How do we use Rust to improve reliability of Linux Device Drivers? / How do we use Rust to improve reliability of Linux Kernel Modules?
 + Would the use of Rust be a sufficient enough improvement in device drivers?
-+ Can tools (static analysis etc) be applied to improve device drivers?
++ Can tools (static analysis etc) be sucessfully applied to improve device drivers?
 + Can moving driver code into user-space improve reliability in device drivers?
 + How do we apply Rust to prevent memory un-safety in Device Drivers?
 + What are the problems facing modern device drivers and how can we solve these?